 The best time to come whitewater rafting on Rio Marañón is between late May and early November.
 This is when levels are predictable and the weather is perfect.
 This is what we call the Dry Season in the Marañon Valley.

-Levels are reliably between 100cms and 200cms (Balsas Gauge), which is regarded as ‘the normal level’ for rafting on this river.
+Levels are reliably between 100cms and 200cms (Balsas Gauge).
 Rapids are fun and at their normal difficulty rating (if the map notes a class III or a class IV, you can generally expect a class III or a class IV rapid coming up).
 Character is drop pool with some rocks and holes as obstacles.

-Usually by late June the river is running clear, bringing out her beautiful deep Jade Green colour, this usually continues until October or November when she begins to come up again.
+Usually by late June the river is running clear, bringing out her beautiful deep Jade Green colour.

-You will have sunny days almost every day and warm temperatures both day and night.
+You will have sunny days almost every day and warm temperatures both day and night, with very low chance of rain.
 It’s a reliably awesome water level, with dream weather.
 You cannot go wrong in the dry season.

 For info on temperatures on the river in the dry season, see here.

 What about the Shoulder Season?
-What if we want to run the Brown?
+Can we run the river in the wet season?

 We have run some of our most memorable and delightful trips in shoulder seasons.

-In high-water, you might even decide to wait a day or two until rising waters pass.
-Don’t worry though, the faster flows mean you can make up time and probably still stay on schedule.
+If very high-water occurs, you may need wait a day or two until rising waters pass.
+Don’t worry though, the faster flows mean you can make up time and probably still stay on schedule to make it out of the canyon on time.

 Scheduling for the Upper Sections of the Marañón Canyon

-For a full descent of the River (usually 24-28 days), you need to pass through the crux known as Wasson’s Landslide.
-This is located in the ‘Inner Canyon’, upstream (south) of Chagual.
-This crux rapid generally involves lining rafts down the right side of the river which can get more difficult with significantly more water.
+For a full descent of the River (usually 24-28 days), you need to pass through the crux known as Wasson’s Landslide and several other challenging class IV-V rapids in the ‘inner canyon”, upstream (south) of Chagual.
+These crux rapids involves lining rafts and running some challenging sections which become un-portageable.

 To pass Wasson’s we recommend a level below 300cms (Balsas gauge).

 The earliest we’d recommend scheduling to pass Wasson’s is the beginning of June.
-This means you could plan to start your full river trip around the 20th of May to arrive there by the end of the month.
+This means you could plan to start your full river trip around the 20th of May to arrive there by the end of the month, but the weather is unpredictable.

 The Latest we’d recommend aiming to pass Wasson’s is in November,.
-However some years the river might not come up until late December or January, meaning you could potentially do a full descent over christmas- if your lucky.
-This time of year (late October onwards) can be unpredictable and the river can come up quickly meaning you might decide to change plans and put-in lower down, such as at Chagual.
+However some years the river might not come up until late December or January, meaning you could potentially do a full descent over christmas- if you’re lucky.
+This time of year (late October onwards) can be unpredictable and the river can come up quickly meaning you might decide to change plans and put-in lower down, such as at Chagual, or re-schedule the trip based on weather patterns close to the date.

 We launched the 2019 rafting season on the Marañón in Peru on 9th of May with a crew from Thompson Rivers University.
 The crew came as part of their final year assessment to complete their course in Adventure Studies.
 As part of this assessment they were charged with all aspects of trip planning from food to mapping to group management and mapping; Marañón Experience guides were along for the ride to help with cultural interpretation and backup river safety.